Spoilers For ‘General Hospital’: Friday’s Encore Show Revisits Wiley’s Birth, Next Week Brings More Baby Chaos

 The General Hospital episode airing on Friday, April 10 is another encore show and this one will be an interesting one to revisit.
 The sneak peek shared via Instagram reveals that it will take viewers back to the time right after Wiley was born, which certainly has an immense impact on what’s playing out in current episodes.

 Last week, ABC announced that it would begin to air encore episodes of General Hospital each Friday for the next month or so in an effort to stretch out their bank of pre-taped episodes.
 The cast and crew stopped filming several weeks ago due to the coronavirus pandemic and they are not sure when they will be able to resume.
-By throwing in a repeat each Friday, it means that ABC can air new episodes the rest of the weeks until late May.
+By throwing in a repeat each Friday, it means that ABC can air new episodes until late May.

 In this encore episode, fans will be taken back to the first night that Brad had Wiley after the adoption placement.
 Viewers didn’t know it then, but this situation would change dramatically in the blink of an eye.